 2. Redesign sessions and mix them up

 Don’t just expect that a session plan that works in physical form will translate perfectly for the virtual world.
 It won’t.
 Clever session design, that is cognisant of the strengths and limitations of working in a digital space, is more important than ever.
 And mix it up!
 Some sessions require synchronous participation, while others (for example, guest presenters) could potentially be pre-recorded.
 Breakouts can be scheduled at different times to meet the needs of different groups of attendees.

 3. Make use of the full digital toolkit

 There’s an amazing array of tools at our disposal to support effective digital workshops.
-At Right Lane, we love Zoom for teleconferencing, as it allows multiple participants to dial in at once and has easy screen sharing capability.
+At Right Lane we love Zoom, as it allows us to see large numbers of participants and has easy screen sharing and virtual breakout capabilities.
 We are also big fans of Mural, which allows us to create virtual whiteboards and templates that everyone can contribute to, and Zeetings for managing real time questions and polling.
 Many of these tools require nothing more than a device (smartphone or tablet) and a browser, making them easy for participants to access.
 By selecting the right mix of tools, you can keep everyone engaged, collaborating and developing outputs in the right way, for the duration of workshop sessions.

 4. Be disciplined

 Even more so than usual, it’s important to establish good protocols for participation during a digital workshop.
 Rules around multitasking must be agreed up front (no side-emails or calls for example), session leaders must be clearly identified, and rules applied for gathering contributions and comments.